Nitrosopumilus: Ammonia oxidation

+The S-layer of N. maritimus is found to form into multiple layers of channels that allow ammonium (NH_{4}^{+}) cations to flow through.

-Additionally nitrous oxide is released by this type of metabolism.
+Additionally, nitrous oxide is released by this type of metabolism.
 It is an important greenhouse gas that likely is produced as result of abiotic denitrification of metabolites.

 Taxonomy

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI) Cladogram was taken from GTDB release 07-RS207 (8 April 2022).
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).